exercism/go/concepts/functions/about.md

 }
 ```

-## Pass by Value vs. Pass by Reference
+## Pass by Value vs Pass by Reference

 It is also important to clarify the concept of passing by value and passing by reference.